AkariUeda/DLAforElsagate/README.md

 Access specific instructions for each step of the pipeline through the links below:

 1. [**Data Preprocessing**](https://github.com/AkariUeda/DLAforElsagate/tree/master/data_preprocessing): Extract/Generate low-level data (static and/or motion)
-2. [**Feature Extraction**](https://github.com/AkariUeda/DLAforElsagate/tree/master/feature_extraction):Use a Deep Learning Architecture (DLA) model to extract the features from the low-level data
-3. Pool the features into a single global  descriptor of the video
+2. [**Feature Extraction**](https://github.com/AkariUeda/DLAforElsagate/tree/master/feature_extraction):Use a Deep Learning Architecture (DLA) model to extract the features from the low-level data and pool the features into a single global  descriptor of the video
-4. Predict the class of the video through frames and motion vectors separatedly using SVM
-5. Fusion the frames and motion vectors scores to get a final classification
+3. [**Classification**](https://github.com/AkariUeda/DLAforElsagate/tree/master/classification): Predict the class of the video through frames and motion vectors separatedly using SVM and fusion the frames and motion vectors scores to get a final classification.